 The DePauw University Safe Ride Program was designed as a safe means of transportation on campus after dark.
 The Staff are trained to observe occupants for safety concerns, including excessive intoxication.
-If a rider exhibits signs of excessive intoxication, Public Safety Officers will be called to check on the person's condition and seek medical care if necessary.
-Public Safety Officers will determine the best resolution to the given situation, which may include finding a sober monitor and/or a referral to Community Standards.
+If a rider exhibits signs of excessive intoxication, DePauw Police Officers will be called to check on the person's condition and seek medical care if necessary.
+DePauw Police Officers will determine the best resolution to the given situation, which may include finding a sober monitor and/or a referral to Community Standards.

 Safe Ride cannot take you next door or around the corner and is not designed to transport a large group of people traveling together from one location to another.
 This type of request hinders the usage by others that want or need to use the shuttle service as a safe ride.

 Should you become ill, immediately inform the driver and allow them the opportunity to take appropriate action.

 Show proper respect for fellow Safe Ride users and staff.

 Closed plastic bottles are permitted but please do not bring any other drinks aboard, and please take your trash with you.